America's Definitive Marine Engine Magazine

 Fuel economy proved exemplary on an 18-foot center console boat with nearly 12 mpg at trolling speeds and about five mpg at top speed.
 For details see the accompanying chart.
 During testing it was impossible to get sound readings due to 30+ mph winds masking the engine sounds at all speeds.
 Nearby lightning strikes also encouraged me to take shelter.
 That said, the engines tonal qualities and loudness were impressive.
 It's a direct injected outboard motor with a voice so pleasant I could listen to it all day long.
 Thanks to the three dimension acoustic enhancer and air silencer, three was no characteristic two-stroke twang.
 Neither was there even a hint of rumble or piston clatter.
 Instead there was just the quiet resonant voice of fuel-efficient horsepower.

 Because E-TEC outboards are two strokes, they weigh considerably less than four-strokes A less dramatic characteristic is the way the cowl latches are positioned on port and starboard sides of the engine.
-I liked that setup for accessing the engine both while in the boat rocking and rolling in the waves, and from the transom side when the boat is sitting on a trailer.
+I liked that setup for accessing the engine both while in the boat rocking and rolling in the wave, and from the transom side when the boat is sitting on a trailer.
 Finally, the warranty term runs for three years.